Retrieving Group Chat Messages

 ensures that all relevant messages are considered for the final result.

-The Kotlin code snippet below demonstrates how to sort the joined_at
+The Kotlin code snippet below demonstrates how to sort the joined_at and

-left_at
+left_at timestamps

 and prepare for the subsequent message retrieval: